Boulder attack suspect threw Molotov cocktails at people rallying for Israeli hostages, officials say. Here's what we know.

 Another victim is a professor at the university, the rabbi said.

 Two of the injured were flown by helicopter to the burn unit at UCHealth, and four others were taken to Boulder Community Health, according to police and the hospitals.
-All of the patients at Boulder Community Health had either been discharged or transferred elsewhere later Sunday night, the hospital said, although it did not specify how many were discharged versus transferred.
+The injured patients who were taken to Boulder Community Health had either been discharged or transferred elsewhere later Sunday night, the hospital said, although it did not specify how many were discharged versus transferred.

+Officials said Monday that four more people came forward later with less severe injuries.

 Who is the Boulder attack suspect?